souvikmaji/leaderboard/README.md

 To see the database queries being generated while fetching data, set `database.logmode: true` in the config.yml file.

-## Run in local environment:
+## Run in local environment

 ### Prerequisites

   1. Go version 1.13
   2. make
   3. PostgreSQL

 Create a database from the psql console with `CREATE DATABASE databasename` or use the `createdb` tool (`createdb databasename`).